ryukau/VSTPlugins/docs/manual/EnvelopedSine/EnvelopedSine_en.md

 LFO phase.
 This can be used to make sound with automation.
 Turning `Freq` to leftmost sets LFO frequency to 0.

 ## Change Log
+- 0.1.5
+  - Changed BarBox shortcuts to be disabled when mouse cursor is on the outside of BarBox.
 - 0.1.4
   - Fixed a bug that cause crash when drawing string.
 - 0.1.3